Retirement At 55 On A $98K Household: 3 Fixes, 7 Years Earlier

 1

-Pull all your real numbers before you start
+Gather your real numbers before you begin

 2